ASCENDANCY HEARTS & ARROWS

 As time passed, we acquired more new technologies to help us analyze light return, light leakage, and optical symmetry.
 At the time, these factors were not employed by either the GIA or AGS cut grading systems.
 Over the years we have worked intimately with the most advanced optical technologies on the market as well as the finest diamond scanners to measure the exact facet lengths and angles that contribute to what we know are the rarest and most beautiful diamonds in the world.
 These technologies included the GemEx BrillianceScope, the Isee2 Machine and the Octonus Ray Tracing software.
-We intensely studied diamonds using all the available technology and correlated it with human observation.
+We intensely studied diamonds using all the available technology and correlated that information along with human observation.
 Out intense study led us to define four ideal cuts that are still available on the market today, including our Ascendancy™ Hearts & Arrows diamonds.

 1. The diamond must be accompanied by either a GIA triple Excellent or AGS Triple Ideal Report.

 2. If the diamond is a GIA Triple Excellent it must have confirmed AGS Ideal Light Performance via the AGS PGS analysis.

 3. If the diamond is an AGS Triple Ideal it must receive GIA Ex via the GIA Facetware analysis.